ShaheenHossain/eagle-12.1/doc/howtos/web.rst

 model) or they can be generated on-the fly (locally to the client by javascript code, or remotely by a method of a model).

-In Eagle ERP Web, the component responsible for handling and reacting to these actions is the *Action Manager*.
+In Eagle Web, the component responsible for handling and reacting to these actions is the *Action Manager*.

 Using the Action Manager